michaelyoungstrom/NFLCombineDB/README.md

 Create a new player:

-- Click the Add button
+- Click the New Player button
 - If prompted with options, click the Player button
 - Enter the desired player information and click Save